friendly/mvinfluence/README.md

     #> 27 0.367 0.2128 0.3387 0.580 0.3363
     #> 29 0.304 0.2295 0.3026 0.437 0.3299

-The function returns (and prints) a data frame of the influence statistics for the identified points.
+As you can see above, the function returns a data frame of the influence statistics for the identified points.
 “Noteworthy” points are those that are unusual on *either* Hat value (H) or the squared studentized residual (Q), so more points will be shown than the `id.n` value.
 It is